Hortivation/getting-started/datasource_owners/README.md

 where

-* `HOSTNAME` is the domain name where the datasource will be hosted.
+* `YOUR-HOSTNAME` is the domain name where the datasource will be hosted.

 It can take a couple of minutes before the dataset(s) are online.
+After waiting, you can view your Data Source [here](https://test.hortivation.sobolt.com/mijn-datasets) on the Hub Portal.
+If the status is **Online**, you have succesfully setup your Data Source!

+## Managing your Data Source
+### View logs
-You can also view logs of all running services with.
+You can view logs of all running services.
 If there are issues with setting up your datasource and/or datasets the details are also available in these logs.
+You can view the logs using:

 ```bash
   docker-compose logs -f
 ```

-Turn-off the Data Source with:
+#### Turn-off the Data Source with:
 ```bash
   docker-compose down
 ```

-## Functionality
+### View Swagger UI
 Access additional documentation regarding the endpoints provided by the Data Source through [http://YOUR-HOSTNAME/docs](https://my-datasource-domain/docs)

+## Addtional information

 ### Create datasets
 Currently two types of datasets are supported, these are `file` and `fuseki`.
 Creating and